 Budget – Making a budget is vital when building your wealth.
 If you don’t have a plan for your money, more than likely, you’ll end up using it in the wrong places.
 Having a vision and goals of what you want to achieve will help guide you, and a budget is a big part of that.

 Live Within Your Means – Living within your means simply means spending less than you make.
-If you aren’t overspending, you’ll have less debt and more money to spend on what you love and brings value to your life.
+If you aren’t overspending, you’ll have less debt and more money to spend on what you love, which brings value to your life.

 Invest – Investing is simply the best way to build wealth, and the sooner you start, the better.
 There is no wrong time to be investing, and using low-cost index funds can have considerable benefits to you.
 Of course, it won’t happen overnight, but 10,20, and 30 years down the line, you’ll be happy you did.

-Boost Income – Ok, you might not need the six figure salary, but if you follow the guidelines above, any boost in income will only accelerate you to your goals.
-Take any raises\bonuses or other income boost and invest more or pay off more debt and you’ll be well on your way to financial freedom.
+Boost Income – Ok, you might not need the six-figure salary, but if you follow the guidelines above, any boost in income will only accelerate you toward your goals.
+Take any raises\bonuses or other income boosts and invest more or pay off more debt, and you’ll be well on your way to financial freedom.